What is Marvel Trumps Hate?

 Can I specify which charities I’d like my bidder to donate to on my auction page?

-Can I sign up even though I haven’t completed fills for previous charity auctions or if I’m not sure about my upcoming schedule?
+Can I sign up even though I haven’t completed fills for previous charity auctions or I’m not sure about my upcoming schedule?

 Yes, but we strongly recommend considering your workload and schedule before you sign up.
-We won’t be imposing a deadline on our creators, but ideally we’d like to have most, if not all, of the works posted or completed by November 2019 (one year from our donation deadline).
+We won’t be imposing a strict deadline on our creators, but ideally we’d like to have most, if not all, of the works posted or completed by November 2020 (one year from our donation deadline).
 If you’re unsure of your ability to complete your work by then but really want to join, we recommend doing the following in the “Work description” section on your Auction Works form:

-- Be clear and honest about when you can start, how fast you can work and, if you’re confident that you’ll finish by a certain date after our suggested deadline, when you think you’ll finish
+- Be clear and honest about when you can start, how fast you can work, and, if you’re confident that you’ll finish by a certain date after our suggested deadline, when you think you’ll finish

 - State limits: For example, only offer a certain word count (e.g., 5k), type of art, or amount of detail for an art piece (e.g., black and white portrait of one character from the torso up)